Linny’s spiritual life was complicated.

 We are thankful for the steadfast support of donors who have continued to give sacrificially, providing the resources we need to support these innovative initiatives.
-And we are especially grateful to God for the provision our new General Secretary designate, Tim Adams.
+And we are especially grateful to God for the provision our new General Secretary, Tim Adams.

-Most importantly, as we enter the Christmas season, we rejoice in God’s good news for us in Christ.
+Most importantly, we rejoice in God’s good news for us in Christ.
 The Gospel is good news for us, as we navigate trials that we could scarcely have imagined before this year.
 It is good news for the students of the world who need to hear it and grow deeper in it.

 Will you give today to bring good news to students in 2021?

 With your help, IFES can help more students understand God’s good news for them.
 Your new gift to IFES will mean more students are built into communities of disciples, transformed by the gospel and impacting the university, the church and society for the glory of Christ.